Walk Me Through

 of GPU enabled nodes is 16.

-Currently, we do not directly charge usage of GPUs.
-GPU based jobs usage will charged for the CPUs they consume on the GPU enabled node.Every GPU enabled node have 2 GPUs and 16 CPU cores.
-Since all jobs run in exclusive mode, consuming 1 GPU resource will also consume 8 CPU cores.
+the CPUs they consume on the GPU enabled node.Every GPU enabled node have 2 GPUs and 16 CPU cores.

 The Message Passing Interface (MPI) is a standardized and portable system for communication between the various tasks of parallized jobs in HPC environments.
 A number of different implementations of MPI libraries are available at our cluster.
 Although the MPI interface itself is somewhat standardized, the different versions are not binary compatible.
 It is important that you match the MPI implementation you use and with which your code was compiled.
 The recommended MPI library on BA-HPC cluster is Intel MPI libraries.